Music of Arkansas: Classical

 Composer Florence Price was born in Little Rock in 1887.

 The Arkansas Symphony Orchestra was founded in 1966.
 When the orchestra was founded, a local bank held the organization responsible for the debts of previous attempts at organizing an orchestra.
 Ten individual members assumed responsibility for the debt, and so the orchestra was formed, led by experienced conductor Vasilios Priakos.
-Today the Orchestra is conducted by Phillip Mann.
+Today the Orchestra is conducted by Geoff Robson.
 They have an extensive outreach and education program.
 In February 2012, George Takei performed with the group in a Holocaust memorial.

 Country, bluegrass, and folk music

 Traditional folk instruments include the fiddle and banjo as well as guitar, mandolin, dulcimer and autoharp.

 Located in the Ozark Mountains, the town of Mountain View bills itself as the "Folk Music Capital of the World".
 There is an Arkansas Entertainers Hall of Fame, which includes musicians like Ronnie Dunn, Melvin Endsley, and Al Green.